Updated: Aug 28

-Girls for Gender Equity is an organization based in New York City that is breaking stigmas to create more opportunity for women and girls to live self-fulfilling lives.
-Through education and hands on advocacy, GGE is dedicated to improving gender and race in society by providing girls and women with proper resources for economic, psychological, and physical development.
+Girls for Gender Equity is an organization based in New York City that is breaking stigmas to create more opportunities for women and girls to live self-fulfilling lives.
+Through education and hands-on advocacy, GGE is dedicated to improving gender and race in society by providing girls and women with proper resources for economic, psychological, and physical development.

 Aside from the many advocacy programs and initiatives that Girls for Gender Equity is actively pursuing, they have also found a way to take part in helping girls and young women prevent sexual harassment and violence through their Feminist Press published book Hey, Shorty!

 Hey, Shorty! was published in 2011 and is listed on its cover as “A Guide to Combat Sexual Harassment and Violence in Schools and on the Streets.”
 The book is written by the organization’s founder and two of its directors who have worked first-hand with the girls and young women of New York City, allowing them to see just how necessary the writing of a book like this was.

 Being a native New Yorker, this book hit close to home in terms of opening my eyes to the hard truth behind what girls and young women of this generation must be aware of to keep themselves safe, as well as calling out the holes in the system put in place for them.
 But with this guide and their knowledge, I can see how clear the possibility for positive change really is.